needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-controller-action-based.md

 Interprets feature values on a tracked input controller device using actions from the Input System into XR Interaction states, such as Select.
 Additionally, it applies the current Pose value of a tracked device to the transform of the GameObject.

 This behavior requires that the Input System is enabled in the **Active Input Handling** setting in **Edit > Project Settings > Player** for input values to be read.
-Each input action must also be enabled to read the current value of the action.
-Externally referenced input actions in an Input Action Asset are not enabled by default.
+Each input action must also be enabled before you can read the current value of that action.
+Input actions referenced from an Input Action Asset are not enabled by default.
+To enable the input actions for this component, use the `InputActionManager` component and add the related Input Action Asset.

 The **Select Action**, **Activate Action**, and **UI Press Action** properties have corresponding **Select Action Value**, **Activate Action Value**, and **UI Press Action Value** properties.
 The [Action types](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/Actions.html#action-types) of these actions are such that the former are usually [`Button`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/api/UnityEngine.InputSystem.InputActionType.html#UnityEngine_InputSystem_InputActionType_Button) type Actions, and the latter are optional [`Value`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/api/UnityEngine.InputSystem.InputActionType.html#UnityEngine_InputSystem_InputActionType_Value) type Actions.
 Each frame, the component will read whether the **Select Action** is performed to capture whether the select interaction state is active, and also capture the `float` value from the **Select Action Value**.
 If the **Select Action Value** is not set, the `float` value will be read from the **Select Action** instead.
 This process is repeated for the Activate and UI Press actions.